paritytech/parachains-integration-tests/README.md

 ```

 ### Query
+Query the chain state.
 The result of the query will be stored in a new variable based on the key name of the _Query_.
 The variable naming follows the same format of `decodedCalls`.
 Therefore, for the followig example, the result of the query is stored in: `$balance_sender_before`.
 The variable becomes available in the rest of the file ONLY after its declaration.

-**Example**:
+Example:

 ```yaml
 settings: